lilxyzw/VRCLightVolumes/Documentation/HowToUse.md

 [VRC Light Volumes](/README.md) | **How to Use** | [Best Practices](/Documentation/BestPractices.md) | [Udon Sharp API](/Documentation/UdonSharpAPI.md) | [For Shader Developers](/Documentation/ForShaderDevelopers.md) | [Compatible Shaders](/Documentation/CompatibleShaders.md)
-# How to use
+# How to Use

-1. Click RMB in your hierarchy window and choose "Light Volume"
+1. Right-click in the Hierarchy and select **Light Volume**.
-2. Name your Light Volume game object related to the zone you want to apply it to.
-(Light volumes names must be different)
+2. Rename the new Light Volume to match the zone you’re covering (each volume must have a unique name).
-3. In your Light Volume component press "Edit Bounds" and match the  colume size with the zone in your scene, you want to apply a volume to.
-Very similar to a Reflection Probe setup.
+3. In the Light Volume component, click **Edit Bounds** and resize the box to fit your target area—much like setting up a Reflection Probe.
-4. With the "Adaptive Resolution" mode enabled in this component, change the "Voxels Per Unit" value to change the volume's voxel density.
-You can preview your voxels and even see the approximate file size it will have after baking.
+4. Enable **Adaptive Resolution**, then adjust **Voxels Per Unit** to control voxel density.
+A live preview shows voxel placement and estimated bake size.
-5. Setup all the volumes you need for your scene.
-You can change the resolution depending on the lighting conditions or the volume size.
-Note that increasing resolution for a 3D volume, increases the file size cubically, so be aware of a big value!
+5. Repeat for each volume in your scene.
+Remember that doubling the resolution of a 3D volume roughly octuples its file size, so balance detail with memory cost.
-6. Look for a game object called "Light Volume Manager" on your scene.
-It automatically appears in your scene if you use any Light Volumes, because volumes depends on it.
-It will show every Light Volume, that is currently on your scene.
+6. Locate the **Light Volume Manager** in your scene (it’s added automatically when you use Light Volumes).
+It lists every active volume.
-7. Set weight for every volume.
-Higher the weight - more priority this volume will have.
+7. Assign a **Weight** to each volume—the higher the weight, the greater its priority when volumes overlap.
-8. Select "Baking Mode" depending on the Lightmapper you gonna use.
+8. Choose your **Baking Mode** based on the lightmapper you’re using.
-9. Bake your scene.
+9. Bake the scene.
-10. Now it should work!
-To test it, use any mesh with a shader that supports VRC Light Volumes.
-There are few shaders provided with this asset in a shader category called "Light Volume Samples".
+10. Add a mesh with any shader that supports VRC Light Volumes.
-11. You can always check the example scene in the "Example" folder to look how it works.
+11. For reference, open the **Example** scene in the **Example** folder to see a working setup.